-Wanting to build upon the theme from my last post—Los Angeles—I thought I would share the interesting circumstances of how I met, Father Manny.
+Wanting to build upon the theme of my last post—Los Angeles—I thought I’d share the interesting circumstances of how I met, Father Manny.

 No, I’m not going to mention angels or moral dilemmas, but I might bring up divine intervention a time or two.
 Divine intervention?
 Is there such a thing?
 Or is the following story simply a series of unusual happenstance?
+These are the questions I hope you’ll ponder as you read below.
 Continue reading “Father Manuel “Manny” Dorantes”

 No, not Tinseltown.
 I’m talking about the city’s namesake.
 You know, those robe wearing celestial beings with feathery wings sprouting up from their shoulder blades.
 Continue reading “Los Angeles”